Harry Waldo Warner: The London String Quartet

-They rehearsed four times a week for nearly two years before giving their first concert, on 26 January 1910, at the Bechstein Hall, as the 'New' Quartet, playing Dohnányi in D flat, Tchaikovsky in D, and the Fantasy Quartet No 1 by Warner.
+They rehearsed four times a week for nearly two years before giving their first concert on 26 January 1910, at Bechstein Hall, as the 'New' Quartet, playing Dohnányi in D-flat, Tchaikovsky in D, and the Fantasy Quartet No. 1 by Warner.
 Reviews were excellent.
-The second concert was in June 1910, of Debussy in G minor, Beethoven Op.
-59 no. 1, and a Fantasy of Balfour Gardiner's.
-Warwick-Evans suggested the name 'London String Quartet' and in 1911 it was adopted.
+Their second concert was in June 1910, with Debussy in G minor, Beethoven Op.
+59 no. 1, and a Fantasy of H. Balfour Gardiner.
+Warwick-Evans suggested the name London String Quartet, and in 1911, it was adopted.

 The quartet gave concerts mainly in the UK but travelled to Amsterdam and Paris, with a repertoire extending from the classical period to contemporary works – including Verklärte Nacht in the presence of the composer.
 Warner also played in the first performance in England of Debussy's Sonata for flute, viola and harp (at an otherwise London String Quartet concert) on 2 February 1917 at the Aeolian Hall, which may have been its first public performance anywhere.
 Warner retired from the Quartet in 1929 for health reasons, and William Primrose took his place.

 Music

-Warner composed his first opera while still a student, but established himself as a composer by writing a number of "Phantasie" works - the single movement genre specifically defined for William Cobbett's chamber music competitions.
-The first was his String Quartet, op 12, which won fifth place in the first Cobbett competition of 1906.
+Warner composed his first opera while still a student, but established himself as a composer by writing a number of "phantasie" works – the single movement genre specifically defined for William Cobbett's chamber music competitions.
+The first was his String Quartet, Op.
+12, which won fifth place in the first Cobbett competition of 1906.
 This was followed by his early piano trio in 1907.
-The Folk Song Fantasy Quartet, op 18, based on a folk melody from Berkshire, achieved some level of popularity after the war, having won first prize in the 1917 Cobbett competition.
-According to Herbert Antcliffe writing in 1920 the work "is probably heard more frequently than any other chamber work by a young British composer, and is popular in the fullest and best sense of the term".
+The Folk Song Fantasy Quartet, Op.
+18, based on a folk melody from Berkshire, achieved some level of popularity after World War I, having won first prize in the 1917 Cobbett competition.
+According to Herbert Antcliffe, writing in 1920, the work "is probably heard more frequently than any other chamber work by a young British composer, and is popular in the fullest and best sense of the term".

-A performance of the Folk Song Fantasy by the London Quartet on September 24, 1920, along with Frank Bridge's String Quartet No 1 in E minor, was attended by the American patron of arts Elizabeth Sprague Coolidge.
+A performance of the Folk Song Fantasy by the London String Quartet on 24 September 1920, along with Frank Bridge's String Quartet No. 1 in E minor, was attended by the American patron of arts Elizabeth Sprague Coolidge.
 It was probably her first hearing of Bridge's music, whose work she supported financially for the rest of his life.
 But she also became a champion of Warner, whose Trio for piano, violin and cello in A minor went on to win first prize at Mrs Coolidge's 1921 chamber music competition in Pittsfield, Massachusetts.
 The prize was a thousand dollars.
 The Trio, which was subsequently published by Ricordi, has been recorded by Trio Anima Mundi.
 The three movement piece "shows great vigour and metrical flexibility, both pungent and elegant, and with hints of both French models and of then-popular chinoiserie".